google/libphonenumber/FAQ.md

 IMPORTANT: Do not add a leading 1 or 9 for displaying or formatting the numbers.
 Depending on the use case, other tokens may be needed.
-The library will do the right thing if the phone number proto is as intended.
+The library will do the right thing if the phone number object is as intended.

 ### Why are Bouvet Island (BV), Pitcairn Island (PN), Antarctica (AQ) etc. not supported?